Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 Like, but prison changed me, man.

-It made me appreciate what you know, freedom is.
+It made me appreciate what freedom is.

 Like the way it's getting now, I felt more free in there than I do actually right now.

-Like I was getting told, yeah, man.
+Like, I was getting told, yeah, man.

 But it changed me.